-A hallmark of Ravi Zacharias’s ministry was his emulation of 1 Peter 3:15: “Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
+A hallmark of Ravi Zacharias’ ministry was his emulation of 1 Peter 3:15: “Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect.”
 His ministry focused on the critical need for a Christian worldview, with special emphasis on how only biblical faith can provide suitable answers to the deepest questions of human existence.
 Among evangelists and apologists, Zacharias was noted for his approachable style and ability to confront without being confrontational.

 Among the more celebrated books written by Ravi Zacharias are Can Man Live Without God?, Jesus Among Other Gods, The End of Reason: A Response to the New Atheists, and Has Christianity Failed You?
-He also co-authored a well-received series of books imagining conversations between Jesus and other major figures of world religion and history such as Buddha, Muhammad, Adolf Hitler, and Oscar Wilde.
+He also co-wrote a well-received series of books imagining conversations between Jesus and other major figures of world religion and history, such as Buddha, Muhammad, Adolf Hitler, and Oscar Wilde.
 Thanks to the impact of his speaking, radio, and writing ministries, as well as the training and humanitarian efforts of RZIM, Zacharias has been described as one of the most influential Christian figures of the twentieth century.

 During his life, Zacharias’ public career was relatively free from scandal or other failures.
 As with any long-standing public figure, he experienced moments of controversy.
 His use of the honorific “Doctor,” based on conferred rather than earned titles, was criticized by some in the academic community.
 A 2004 invitation to speak at the Mormon temple in Salt Lake City resulted in complaints from some evangelicals who felt Zacharias did not use the opportunity to aggressively counter false doctrines of the LDS.